 After submission of the application to SSMF, a first ranking is done by the respective medical faculty, after which the SSMF Review Board identifies the most qualified applicants in a second round of review.
 Innovation, the scientific quality of the project, the applicant’s skills and the practicability of the project are taken into consideration when assessing the applications.
 The different categories are graded on the basis of a 5-point scale: 1 not sufficient, 2 adequate, 3 good, 4 very good and 5 excellent.

 In addition to expert reviews of submitted applications, the most highly-qualified applicants will be called for a personal interview with the SSMF Review Board.
 The purpose of the interview is to improve the selection process to identify the most suitable candidates.
 Six to eight applicants for each grant type are called for an interview, which includes a presentation by the applicant followed by a discussion.
 Participation in the interview is mandatory and the costs associated with the interview are covered by SSMF.

-The applicants who have qualified for interviews are called in the beginning of September and interviews are conducted on September 19 in Stockholm.
+The applicants who have qualified for interviews are called in the beginning of September and interviews are conducted in the middle of September in Stockholm.
 Final decisions on the award of grants will be announced by e-mail in October.

 Submitting your application

 Application is made electronically and must be written in English.
 The application is signed digitally with BankID by both the head of department and the applicant in the system.
 Applicants are the last to sign the application when it is submitted.
 Please note that if you change the application after it has been signed by the head of department, this means that you must send a new request for signature to your head of department.